PHYSICS 322, OBSERVATIONAL ASTRONOMY

 • Learn calibration procedures (bias and dark frames)

-• Learn IDL image analysis
+• Learn Python image analysis

 • Learn about signal to noise ratio and photon statistics